Pelocode/techmentor/README.md

 This app uses [Docker](https://www.docker.com/products/docker-desktop) for the development environment.
 If you don't have it yet, please download and install it.

+### First-time setup

-To run this app, first build the docker image with:
+To install this app for the first time, build the docker image with:

 ```sh
 docker-compose build --no-cache
 ```

+### Every time

-Then run the server with:
+Run the servers with:

 ```sh
 docker-compose up